johnridesabike/re-blossom/README.md

 This package originally had similar optimizations, but I've reworked it to be more compatible with native-Reason.
-This package currently still relies on `bs-platform` to compile to JavaScript, but that's only for the debugging and testing code.
-All of the core code should be native-compatible.
+This package currently still relies on [bs-platform] to compile to JavaScript, but that's only for testing.
+All of the core modules should be native-compatible.

 I'm not currently using this package in a native environment, so I haven't fully converted it yet.
 If you think you will find this useful, I encourage